 Libya Oil Reserves

 Oil reserves of Libya are calculated as 48 Billion Barrels with a supply of 1,483 Thousand Barrels per day.
 Libya holds the largest oil reserves as compared with other African states.

 Oil production in Libya was reduced due to the political instability in the country but now it is increasing gradually.

 Oil Reserves of Russia are calculated as 80 Billion Barrels; it has a supply of 10,397 Thousand Barrels per day which makes it one of the top 10 countries with oil reserves.
 Natural gas reserves of Russia are largest in the world, it also holds the 2nd largest reserves of coal all over the world.

 United Arab Emirates Oil Reserves

 The UAE has oil reserves of 98 Billion Barrels.
 It has a supply of 3,213.2 Thousand Barrels per day.
-Use of modern techniques and machinery for the recovery of oil continue to add in the production of crude oil.
-These techniques also extend the life of aging oil fields of the country.
+The use of modern techniques and machinery for the recovery of oil continue to add in the production of crude oil.
+These techniques also extend the life of the aging oil fields of the country.

 Kuwait Oil Reserves